TDoust/M2_12VIO/examples/M2_IO/README.md

 # Short description:
 	Macchina 2.0 has 6 General Purpose 12 volt outputs 3xSOURCE & 3xSINK Outputs & 6 x 12Volt Analogue Input Driver
 	circuits.
-	The 12VIO.h Library is for control & Monitoring of the Macchina M2 general purpose 12V IO pins available on the 26 pin connector.
+The example file M2_IO.ino & M2_IO.h demonstrates how to use the functions from the M2_12VIO library
 	When Sourcing power from the M2 or (Sinking power from the M2 via +12VIO on PIN 19 of the 26 pin connector) the 12V rail is monitored by hardware current monitor circuit via I_SENSE with feed back from the SAM processor chip DAC output I_SENSE_DAC to the hardware monitoring circuit.